CLAS Office of Communications

 If you would like to proactively reach out to media to publicize your research, see the University Communications “beat list” and contact the appropriate media relations associate for your area.
 If you receive publicity for your work, please notify the CLAS Director of Communications.

 You may have endowed and other scholarships given annually through your department.
-For best practices on how to handle these, please see the CLAS Alumni and Donor Engagement Guide, and contact the CLAS Communications and Stewardship Manager if you have any questions.
+For questions and best practices on how to handle these, please contact the CLAS Communications and Stewardship Manager.

 We can consult with your department to make sure banners and signage conform to University brand standards.
 You can then purchase these items through UConn Design and Document Productions or an external vendor.
 Please contact the CLAS Associate Director of Communications for more information.